What is Diabetes?

 How Many Have Diabetes?

-Nearly 26 million Americans age 20 or older (11.3 percent of all people in this age group) have diabetes, according to 2011 estimates from the Centers for Disease Control and Prevention (CDC).
+Nearly 29 million Americans age 20 or older (12.3 percent of all people in this age group) have diabetes, according to 2014 estimates from the Centers for Disease Control and Prevention (CDC).
 About 1.9 million people aged 20 years or older were newly diagnosed with diabetes in 2010 alone.
 People can get diabetes at any age, but the risk increases as we get older.
-In 2011, almost 11 million older adults living in the U.S--nearly 27 percent of people 65 or older--have diabetes.
+In 2014, over 11 million older adults living in the U.S -- nearly 26 percent of people 65 or older -- had diabetes.

 Diabetes is a very serious disease.
-Over time, diabetes that is not well controlled causes serious damage to the eyes, kidneys, nerves, and heart, gums and teeth.
-If When you have diabetes, you are more than twice as likely as people without someone who does not have diabetes to have a heart disease or a stroke., People with diabetes also tend to develop heart disease or stroke at an earlier age than others.
+Over time, diabetes that is not well managed causes serious damage to the eyes, kidneys, nerves, heart, gums and teeth.
+If you have diabetes, you are more likely than people without diabetes to have heart disease or a stroke.
+People with diabetes also tend to develop heart disease or stroke at an earlier age than others.